minirop/fe3-text/README.md

 ```console
 $ fe3-text <file> compile list -o <output>
 ```
-`file` is a text file with one string per line, the first "word" is the label.
+`file` is a JSON file with keys being the labels and values being the strings. (the order is preserved)

 ## TODO